ICD-11 code : 6A24;

 Preferred Label : Delusional disorder;

-ICD-11 definition : Delusional disorder is characterized by the development of a delusion or set of related
+ICD-11 definition : Delusional disorder is characterised by the development of a delusion or set of related

-delusions that persist for at least 3 months (usually much longer), which occur in
+delusions, typically persisting for at least 3 months and often much longer, in the

-the absence of a Depressive, Manic, or Mixed mood episode.
-Other characteristic symptoms
+absence of a Depressive, Manic, or Mixed mood episode.
+The delusions are variable

-negative symptoms) are not present, although various forms of perceptual disturbances
+of influence, passivity, or control) are not present, although various forms of perceptual

-(e.g., hallucinations, illusions, misidentifications of persons) thematically related
+disturbances (e.g. hallucinations, illusions, misidentifications of persons) thematically

-to the delusion are still consistent with the diagnosis.
-Apart from actions and attitudes
+related to the delusion are still consistent with the diagnosis.
+Apart from actions

-directly related to the delusion or delusional system, affect, speech, and behavior
+and attitudes directly related to the delusion or delusional system, affect, speech,

-are typically unaffected.
-The symptoms are not a manifestation of another disorder
+and behavior are typically unaffected.
+The symptoms are not a manifestation of another

-disorders (e.g., a brain tumor) and are not due to the effect of a substance or medication
+medical condition (e.g., a brain tumour) and are not due to the effect of a substance

-on the central nervous system (e.g., corticosteroids), including withdrawal effects
+or medication on the central nervous system (e.g. corticosteroids), including withdrawal

 ICD-11 synonym : persistent delusional disorders;